-- 1. Students who have been residents of District 529 for at least one calendar year prior to the start of the academic term. - 2.
-Students who reside within a 60-mile radius of the College at their parent's or legal guardian's permanent address (verification may be required). - 3.
-Students enrolled in fewer than 12 credit hours. - 4.
-Students exclusively enrolled in online courses each semester. - 5.
-Students aged 21 or older at the start of the academic term. - 6.
-Students living with a spouse or qualifying domestic partner. - 7.
-Students living with their legal dependents. - 8.
-Veterans of the U.S. military (submission of DD214 may be required). - 9.
-Students who have previously lived in college-affiliated housing for two semesters or earned at least 30 credit hours (excluding dual credit) with IECC or another post-secondary institution. - 10.
-Students with documented medical needs which cannot be accommodated in available collegeaffiliated housing. - 11.
-Other as exempted by the Registrar.
+- 1. Have been residents of District 529 for at least one calendar year prior to the start of the academic term. - 2.
+Reside within a 60-mile radius of the campus, at their parent's or legal guardian's permanent address (verification may be required). - 3.
+Are enrolled in fewer than 12 credit hours. - 4.
+Are exclusively enrolled in online courses each semester. - 5.
+Are 21 or older at the start of the academic term. - 6.
+Live with a spouse or qualifying domestic partner. - 7.
+Live with their legal dependents. - 8.
+Are Veterans of the U.S. military (submission of DD214 may be required). - 9.
+Have previously lived in college-affiliated housing for two semesters or earned at least 30 credit hours (excluding dual credit) with IECC or another post-secondary institution. - 10.
+Have documented medical needs which cannot be accommodated in available collegeaffiliated housing.